IBM/universal-connectors/filter-plugin/logstash-filter-postgres-guardium/AwsPostgres_README.md

 2. Enable the universal connector if it is disabled.
 3. Click **Upload File** and
 	*  Select the [offline postgres-offline-plugins-7.5.2.zip](https://github.com/IBM/universal-connectors/raw/release-v1.2.0/filter-plugin/logstash-filter-postgres-guardium/PostgresOverCloudWatchPackage/Postgres/postgres-offline-plugins-7.5.2.zip) plug-in.
 After it uploads, click **OK**.
-This is not necessary for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later. for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
+This is not necessary for Guardium Data Protection v11.0p490 or later, v11.0p540 or later, v12.0 or later.
 	*  If you have installed Guardium Data Protection version 11.0p540 and/or 11.0p6505, 12.0 and/or 12p15, select the offline [cloudwatch_logs plug-in](../../input-plugin/logstash-input-cloudwatch-logs/CloudwatchLogsInputPackage/offline-logstash-input-cloudwatch_log_1_0_5.zip).
 After it is uploaded, click **OK**.
 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the **Connector name** field.